• DSC9869bis

 Documentation: Art of Nepal, Pal Pratapaditya, 1985, Los Angeles County Museum, p.138

-These two temple structures would have served as a strut supporting the overhanging roof in the Hindu temples of the Kathmandu region.
-The first strut may represent Vishnu, he wears the lotus bud and rosary.
-The second strut may represent Mahesvari or Chamunda, one of the Mother goddesses.
-She wears a garland of skulls, she has eight arms.
-She normally wears the following attributes: a drum, a trident, a sword, a snake, skull-mace, thunderbolt, a severed head and drinking vessel or skull-cup filled with blood.
-She wears a jata mukuta, a headdress formed of piled, matted hair tied with snakes or skull ornaments.
-Flags stick out of each side of her head, above which are the flowers of the tree and green foliage.
+These two temple structures would have served as a strut supporting the overhanging roof In the Hindu temples of the Kathmandu region.
+The first strut may represent the crowned and bejewelled Hindu deity Vishnu, wearing the lotus bud and rosary, with a kneeling donor or ascetic below, sometimes interpreted as a yaksha.
+The second strut may represent Chamunda, one of the mother goddesses, who represents the universal creative force.
+She wears a garland of skulls and her eight arms used to hold a drum, trident, sword, snake, skull-mace, thunderbolt, a severed head and drinking vessel or skull-cup filled with blood.
+She wears abundant jewellery and a crown of skull ornaments.
+Flags stick out of each side of her head, above which are the flowers of the tree.
+She is standing on the back of a sea animal with scales, beneath here two seated worshippers are praying in devotion.
+The upper section shows foliage pattern, typical for the late Malla carving.

 Do not hesitate to contact us for more information.